 Keep clicking and we'll walk you through the expiration-evading hairstyles that never seem to go out of fashion.

 All hail the curling tong.
 For anyone with straight or mildly wavy hair, these soft, disheveled loose waves will always look effortless.
-Arm yourself with a texturizing spray like Oribe Dry Texturising Spray (£41).
-If you need help in the curling department, we've got you covered.
+Arm yourself with a texturizing spray like Oribe Dry Texturising Spray ($46).

 There's something rather chic about slicking your whole head of hair back to make way for rather some glowy makeup.
-This tight silhouette works on Afro, curly, wavy and straight hair, and you'll find Bumble and bumble's Curl Anti-Humidity Gel-Oil (£25) a godsend for warding off crispy strands.
-See here for more wet-look hair inspiration.
+This tight silhouette works on Afro, curly, wavy and straight hair, and you'll find Bumble and bumble's Curl Anti-Humidity Gel-Oil ($30) a godsend for warding off crispy strands.

 Ah, the trusty hair tuck.
 When this hairstyle first came round, we didn't think it would catch on.
 But it has.
 And it's been keeping our necks warm ever since.

-Ribbons may have been a massive hit on this season's catwalks, but their reign outlasts the fashion cycle.
+Ribbons may have been a massive hit on the catwalks, but their reign outlasts the fashion cycle.
 Use yours as an Alice band, a bow to tie around a low bun or wrap tightly around the top of a ponytail and let the lengths hang free.

 Up next, sick of your beret or baker boy hat ruining your hair?
 These hairstyles are basically indestructible when it comes to hats.